Arab citizens of Israel: 2000–present

 The Arab community in Israel has seen a significant increase in violence and organized crime, including a rise in gang-related murders in recent years.
 A report by the Abraham Initiative highlighted that 244 Arab community members were killed in Israel in 2023, more than double the previous year's count.
 The report attributed this surge in homicides directly to National Security Minister Itamar Ben Gvir, who campaigned on a platform promising to improve personal security and oversees law enforcement.
 Prominent organized crime families among Israeli Arabs include Al-Hariri, Bakri, Jarushis, and the Druze Abu Latifs.

 Since the outbreak of the Gaza war, Israel has carried out mass arrests and detentions of Palestinian workers and Arab citizens of Israel.
 On 5 November 2023, CNN reported that "dozens" of Palestinian residents and Arab Israelis were arrested in Israel for expressions of solidarity with the civilian population of Gaza, sharing Quran verses, or expressing "any support for the Palestinian people".
 Haaretz described the widespread targeting of Arab Israelis by Israeli security forces.
 Referring to "hundreds" of interrogations, El País reported on 11 November that Israel increasingly treats its Arab minority as a "potential fifth column".
-At the same time, the conflict saw an increased self-identification with Israel among Arab citizens and continued cooperation with their Jewish counterparts in various areas, including healthcare, military service, education and sports.
-According to different polls, a majority of Israeli Arabs condemned the 7 October massacre, but also opposed the mass bombardment of Gaza.
+At the same time, the war saw an increased self-identification with Israel among Arab citizens and continued cooperation with their Jewish counterparts in various areas, including healthcare, military service, education and sports.
+According to different polls, a majority of Israeli Arabs condemned the 7 October attacks, but also opposed the mass bombardment of Gaza.
 Multiple Israeli Arabs expressed a general resentment over the war, as other Palestinians regarded them as supporters of Israel, whereas Israeli Jews saw them as potential Hamas supporters.